mkunesch/remainder-rnn/README.md

+## Archived as of June 2018
+*As of June 2018 I am no longer adding or making changes to this code (apart perhpas from some minor updates, corrections, or modernisations).
+I'm leaving it online in case anyone is interested.*

 # Remainder RNN

-## Update: as of June 2018 I am no longer adding or making changes to this code.
-I'm leaving it online in case anyone is interested.

 A small practice project with RNNs: classifying arbitrarily long integers by their remainder modulo a given divisor.